Ms Grace Power

 Research Projects Manager, Disease Control

 Grace's early academic background lies in anthropology and she has recently completed a diploma in life sciences for subjects allied to medicine.
-In addition, she has held a variety of roles in programme delivery, grant management, education, fundraising and communications, working across international development NGOs that focus on issues such as climate change, off-grid energy access and human rights.
+In addition, she has held a variety of roles in programme delivery, grant management, research, education and communications, working across international development NGOs that focus on issues such as climate change, off-grid energy access and human rights.
 Prior to working in international development, Grace trained as a TEFL Language Instructor and worked in Ha Noi, Viet Nam and Madurai, India.

 Vector control, community outreach, knowledge, attitudes and behaviours to Zika prevention and control measures.